 You would think so, but there are many things to consider for your website to show up in the organic search results.
 A while back, we published an article on our website talking about becoming a freelance link builder, and for those of you who don’t know what a link builder is, they’re a person who gets other websites to link to yours.

-The more links you get from trustworthy websites the higher the chance Google is going to show you to your potential customers when they search for your product or services.
+The more links you get from trustworthy websites, the higher the chance Google will show you to your potential customers when they search for your product or services.

-If you haven’t optimized your website for this search query all the links in the world won’t matter as Google has no idea what your website is about.
+If you haven’t optimized your website for this search query, all the world links won’t matter as Google has no idea what your website is about.

-Today we will cover optimizing your website so you can get more out of your marketing efforts and grow your business through organic search.
+Today we will cover optimizing your website to get more out of your marketing efforts and grow your business through organic search.

-1. Check If Your Website is Indexed by Search Engines
+1. Check If Search Engines index your Website

 The first step of optimizing your website is to make sure your website is indexed (can be found) on the search engines.
 The quickest and simplest way of doing this is by going to your search engine of choice and typing the following in the search bar:

-Replacing “YourWebsite.com” with your actual website and hitting enter will show you if your website has been indexed by the search engine.
-If there are no results it will tell you what to do to get your website indexed.
+Replacing “YourWebsite.com” with your actual website and hitting enter will show you if the search engine has indexed your website.
+If there are no results, it will tell you what to do to get your website indexed.